SU-HSDO/suhumsci/docroot/themes/humsci/humsci_basic/readme.md

 ### Visual Regression Testing
 [Backstopjs](https://github.com/garris/BackstopJS) is a CLI visual regression tool that uses headless Chrome.

-The visual regression tests are ran locally and used to compare what is on Production versus what is on your local machine.
+The visual regression tests are run locally and used to compare what is on Production versus what is on your local machine.

 1. Add new scenarios in the `backstop/backstop.json`.
-The format should look like the following (take a look in `backstop/scenarios.json` for more code you can pull from):
+The format should look like the following:
 ```
 "scenarios": [
   {